-These are the reflections of Yun Seok-young, a university student volunteering in the 11th ‘H-Jump School’ program by providing mentoring to teenagers at the Seoul Gaon Regional Child Center, on their time with the program over the past year.
+These are the reflections of Yun Seok-young, a university student volunteering in the 11th ‘Hyundai Jump School’ program by providing mentoring to teenagers at the Seoul Gaon Regional Child Center, on their time with the program over the past year.

 Expanding Educational Sharing Through a Positive Cycle of Mentoring